multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

 of a CernVM-FS repository, you can also set up your own "private" Stratum 1 replica server in your local network.

-In the context of using CernVM-FS on HPC infrastructure this is highly recommended:
+In the context of using CernVM-FS on HPC infrastructure this brings the following benefits:

 - To improve the overall reliability of the setup, for example in case of (temporary) loss of connectivity to the public Stratum 1 replica servers;
 - To reduce the load on the public Stratum 1 servers;